xxks-kkk/linuxjedi.co.uk/content/pages/quotes.rst

 **-- Zen Philosophy**

 .. stop-show-quotes

+"The first principle is that you must not fool yourself - and you are the easiest person to fool."
+**-- Richard Feynman**

 "If you are not part of the solution, then you are part of the problem."
 **-- Eldridge Cleaver**